 If the complaint is accepted, the County will investigate the merits of the complaint and will attempt to resolve it at the lowest level possible.
 The coordinator will assign an investigator to investigate the complaint.

-After the investigator reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding.
-A closure letter summarizes the allegations and states that there was not a Section 504 violation and that the case will be closed.
+After the investigator reviews the complaint, they will issue one of two letters to the complainant: a closure letter or a letter of finding.
+A closure letter summarizes the allegations and states that there was not an ADA violation and that the case will be closed.
 A letter of finding summarizes the allegations and the interviews regarding the alleged incident and explains whether any disciplinary action, additional training of the staff member, or other action will occur.

 Although the County strives to promptly resolve complaints, this process will differ depending on the complexity of the complaint, the individuals involved, and other factors.
 The investigation will be concluded within sixty days of receiving all requested information.

-Complaints submitted directly to a department will be forwarded to the Title VI & Section 504 Coordinator for intake.
+Complaints submitted directly to a department will be forwarded to the ADA Coordinator for intake.

 Dismissal of Complaints